 Description

-Safeguard this important Common Good central greenspace and heritage building, Viewfield House.
+Safeguard this important Common Good central greenspace, bowling green and heritage building, Viewfield House.
 Enhancements to the space include opening it up to High Street, with accessibility improvements.
 The Nairn Museum is currently housed within Viewfield House.
 The museum’s position as custodian of Nairnshire’s heritage and history should be strengthened, by integrating it with wider cultural activity.
 Alternative uses for Viewfield House that have been proposed include relocation of the Museum to the Court House, repurposing the building and space for a green space-led regeneration, events and alternative evening economy, with an emphasis on attracting young people.
 Viewfield House should be considered within a future Nairn built heritage conservation assessment.

 Description